 To make dense cities more livable, Nahmad says urban residents must organize new types of communities, and innovative architecture might help.
 To this end, she and her colleague Shajay Bhooshan, an associate at London-based Zaha Hadid Architects, are teaching at the 16-month Design Research Laboratory master’s program at London’s Architectural Association School of Architecture.
 Here, four teams of post-graduate architecture students are testing new building materials and digital-fabrication techniques, aiming to create mass-customized urban housing that can sustain higher numbers of residents.

-Each team has conceived a future community type, researched during a recent residency at Autodesk’s BUILD (Building, Innovation, Learning, and Design) Space in Boston.
-Their designs for the future of housing portend new ways of living and working in cities, where the potential for happy, productive communities is unlimited—even if space is not.
+Each team has conceived a future community type, researched during a recent residency at the Autodesk Technology Center in Boston.
+Their designs for the future of urban housing portend new ways of living and working in cities, where the potential for happy, productive communities is unlimited—even if space is not.

 Rent Everything, Own Nothing